quixio/quix-samples/python/destinations/Timescale/README.md

-# Python Postgres Database Sink
+# Python Timescale Database Sink

-The sample contained in this folder gives an example on how to stream data from Quix to a Postgres Database, it handles both parameter and event data.
+The sample contained in this folder gives an example on how to stream data from Quix to a Timescale Database, it handles both parameter and event data.

 ## Requirements / Prerequisites
- - A Postgres Database.
+ - A Timescale Database.

 ## Environment variables

 The code sample uses the following environment variables:

 - **input**: Name of the input topic to read from.
-- **PG_HOST**: The IP address or fully qualified domain name of your server.
+- **TS_HOST**: The IP address or fully qualified domain name of your server.
-- **PG_PORT**: The Port number to use for communication with the server.
+- **TS_PORT**: The Port number to use for communication with the server.
-- **PG_DATABASE**: The name of the database to persist to.
+- **TS_DATABASE**: The name of the database to persist to.
-- **PG_USER**: The username of the sink should use to interact with the database.
+- **TS_USER**: The username of the sink should use to interact with the database.
-- **PG_PASSWORD**: The password for the user configured above.
+- **TS_PASSWORD**: The password for the user configured above.

 ## Known limitations
 - Binary parameters are not supported in this version